Nadiantara/sentiport_heroku/README.md

                 crawling.py
                 helper.py
 ```
+### Folders and files glossary:
+  - `.env`: file that contains your environment variables, you must create your own .env file before runing this web app.
+  - .gitignore: file that contains all file names that should not pushed to the remote repository (e.g :cache files, files that is being generated after runing the program, files that contains sensitive information like .env)
+  - app.py: file that first being executed/called to run this program
+  - config.py: this file calls all environment variables from .env
+  - docker-compose.yml: configuration for Docker Compose, images from all docker files are being 'set up' here
+  - Dockerfile: this file is used for generate an Docker image and the Docker container will run based on this image and the configuration that is being set up at docker-compose
+  - nltk.txt: we use this file for Heroku deployment.
+This file contains nltk's module that is being used in this web app.
+  - Procfile: Heroku files that contains Flask WSGI basic set up
+  - requirements.txt: all library names that is being used in this web app
+  - screenshots: folder that contains all screenshots that is being used in this documentation
+  - sentiport: folder
+    - forms.py: contains Flas-WTForms configuration and set up
+    - mail.py: contains all functions that is being used to send the user an email after runing the program
+    - pdf_generator.py: contains functions that could generate a pdf report with some specific inputs
+    - routes.py: contains Flask routing set up
+    - __init__.py: contains this application's name, email, threading, and Redis setup
+    - artifacts: contains all temporary generated files (pictures and pdf(s))
+    - static: Javascript configuration for front-end view
+    - templates: contains html files that is being used in this web app
+    - utils: contains all utilities and function for generating pdf report.
+Most of functions are being called in pdf_generator.py
+      - assets: contains all image templates that is being used for generates pdf
+      - Helvetica-Font: contains all fonts styling
+      - pdf_table_reportlab, plot_detect_language, plot_rating, plot_sentiment_analysis, and utilities: contains helper functions for generating pdf report

 ## **2. How to Run**
 ### Running the project on local:
 #### **Before you run the commands**